 The Information Systems Group offers every summer semester one undergraduate seminar covering selected topics from the area of information systems (every undergraduate seminar at the "Lehrstuhl für Systeme der Informationsverwaltung" counts as "Undergraduate Seminar Information Systems").
 For example, the topics can be in the following areas peer-to-peer networks, database systems, data mining, sensor networks and workflow-management systems.
 Details will be announced each semester (announcements at the notice boards of the institute and at the homepage of the Information Systems Group).

-Will be announced for every seminar.

-Literature from lectures concerning the seminar topic.
+Literature Will be announced for every seminar.
+Elective literature: Literature from lectures concerning the seminar topic.

-Course: [MCprosem]
+Course: [2400010]

-Coordinators: M. Beigl, P. Jakimovski
+Coordinators: M. Beigl, P. Jakimovski Part of the modules: Seminar Module Informatics (p.
+81)[IW3SEMINFO]